Cross functional teams / Matrix Management / Virtual Teams

 In our meetings culture workshops, we help identify these underlying cultural dynamics and help develop alternatives.

-It sounds a suitable place to start but if we improve our facilitation skills first, then we only get more skilled at facilitating the 50% of meetings that just do not need to happen – start by cutting the unnecessary meetings, then come back to facilitation skills.
+It sounds a suitable place to start but if we improve our facilitation skills first, then we only get more skilled at facilitating the 50% of session that just do not need to happen – start by cutting the unnecessary ones, then come back to facilitation skills.

 Leaders who successfully reduce meetings focus on two mutually reinforcing levers.